 Cargin received B.A.’s in both History and Spanish and a Master’s Degree in History from Minnesota State University, Mankato.
 Cargin filled her spare time in Mankato by playing collegiate rugby and the alto saxophone in a community symphony.

 Cargin enjoyed her time spent in Mankato studying under Dr. Chad McCutchen.
 Cargin’s scholarly focus is Modern Latin America.
-The subject of her graduate research was Sendero Luminoso with an emphasis on feminism and terrorism in rural Peru.
+The subject of her graduate research was Sendero Luminoso with an emphasis on feminism and westernization in rural Peru.
 Cargin was the recipient of multiple travel grants at Mankato which afforded her the opportunity to present her research at the University of Pennsylvania.
 Cargin has since presented her research as an independent scholar at the Missouri Valley History Conference and Missouri Conference on History.
 She will be on a panel about career diversity at the 2019 WHA Conference.

 Cargin spends her free time eating sushi, painting (with the assistance of Bob Ross and wine!), attending music events, and traveling.
-She has spent much of her time traveling in Mexico to visit family, eat tostadas de tinga, and play rugby.
-In the near future she hopes to attend grad school to earn her PhD in History.
+She has spent much of her time traveling in Mexico to visit family, eat tostadas de tinga, and shop for goodies at mercados.
+In the near future she hopes to travel more and to attend grad school to earn her PhD in History.
 She is always looking forward to new adventures!

 Sundberg was born and raised in Omaha, Nebraska and attended the University of Nebraska at Omaha.
 She graduated in 2015 with her undergraduate degree in History with a dual minor in Native American Studies and Religious Studies and will complete her M.A. in History with a graduate minor in Native American Studies in summer 2019.
 In May she successfully defended her thesis, “Native American Performance at Cheyenne Frontier Days, 1897-1960.”